m4cit/DLQR/README.md

 ## Preprocessing
-For the preprocessing I wrote two PowerShell scripts.
+For the preprocessing step I wrote two PowerShell scripts.
 Both utilize [ffmpeg](https://www.ffmpeg.org/).

 This could have been achieved with PyTorch itself, but I always wanted to write some PowerShell scripts :)